Para[ismy]normal

 3. During the investigation, recheck those same zones.

-4. If a spike occurs, pause.
-Check for nearby electronics, body heat, or radio devices.
+4. If a spike occurs, pause to check for nearby electronics, body heat, or radio devices.

 5. Cross-reference with other tools (audio, temperature, motion) to support the event.